luismesas/ATDDTheGameOfCode/ATDDStepByStep.md

 	}
 ```

 The only thing that we need to check here is that there aren't any conection errors.
-And we propagate the response body (via the world object) to the the other verifications later.
+And we propagate the response body (via the world object) to do the other verifications later.

 ### Second step: When the customer "Ironman" logs in with password "Av3ng3Rs"